 Surrogate compensation is a rather rare form of “income,” even with gestational surrogacy rising in popularity.
 When tax season rolls around, it’s normal for surrogates to wonder whether their surrogate compensation is taxable — and whether they have to report it to the Internal Revenue Service.

-Most surrogacy professionals and intended parents won’t issue 1099 forms, but that doesn’t necessarily make your surrogate compensation free from taxes.
-It simply means that the parties to the surrogacy contract have established a policy of not issuing federal taxation forms.
+Some surrogacy professionals and intended parents won’t issue 1099 forms, but that doesn’t necessarily make your surrogate compensation free from taxes.
+It simply means that the parties to the surrogacy contract may have established a policy of not issuing federal taxation forms.
 Whether or not this is correct protocol is up for debate.
 There are no current court cases to turn to when determining the best path for a gestational carrier in regards to her compensation payments.

 Here’s the short answer: If you receive a 1099-MISC for your compensation, you must claim income on your taxes.